DrPenguin64/CaliforniaDevilHunters/README.md

  The devils can take many forms, but they always have yellow eyes and do not blink.

- - taking inspiration from sheroes, bayo
+ - taking inspiration from sheroes, dfsf

  the demons usually have to possess a human in order to disguise themselves that way. maybe there is a classmate of a normal person who turns out to be a devil, who seems nice but yikes.